 Asakusa Shrine holds one of Tokyo's biggest festivals during the weekend of the third Sunday of May.
 Numerous portable shrines (mikoshi) parade all over Asakusa amid huge crowds.
 Sanja means "Three Shrines," dedicated to the three fishermen who found the Kannon buddha statue which became the object of worship that founded Sensoji Temple.
 They are deified by Asakusa Shrine next to Sensoji Temple.
 The festival's formal name is Asakusa Jinja Reitaisai.
 Also see my video at YouTube.

-Held annually on Nov.
-3 (Culture Day) in Asakusa, the Tokyo Jidai Matsuri (Festival of Historical Periods) is a parade tracing the history of Tokyo with over 1,600 people dressed in the respective period's costume.
-This is a complete guide to all the groups that appear in the parade.
+Sadly, the Tokyo Jidai Matsuri no longer held.
+It used to be held annually on Nov.
+3 (Culture Day) in Asakusa, Tokyo.
+The Tokyo Jidai Matsuri (Festival of Historical Periods) was a parade tracing the history of Tokyo with over 1,600 people dressed in the respective period's costume.
+This is a complete guide to all the groups that appeared in the parade.
 Most photos were taken in 2004 and 2005, with a few taken in earlier years.
 Also see my video at YouTube.

 Held during Dec.
 17-19, the annual Hagoita-ichi Battledore Fair has numerous battledore stalls within the grounds of Sensoji temple selling all kinds of battledores.
 These are ornamental paddles with elaborate decorations often depicting geisha, kabuki actors, and celebrities.
 Also see my YouTube video here.